 We offer supervision for our PhD in History in a range of topics from the period c.1500 to the present day, with particular focus on themes linked to our three research clusters and our Centre for Public History.
 Our research clusters cover several themes: race, gender and identity; political cultures, class and citizenship; and war, conflict and memory.
 We have particular expertise in the following geographical areas: Britain (including local and regional history), Europe, the United States, Latin America, Russia, Southern Africa and East Asia.

 We take pride in providing excellent research training and careful supervision in a friendly atmosphere, with good staff-student relationships.

-We have excellent links with the research community, both in the UK and worldwide and many of our graduates have gone on to teach in higher education institutions.
-Others have found employment in archives, research, managing research funds, other forms of educational provision, the Civil Service, the National Health Service, and management.
+We have strong links with the research community, both in the UK and worldwide and many of our graduates have gone on to teach in higher education institutions.
+Others have gone on to have careers in archives, museums and heritage organisations, teaching, education and academia, marketing, communications and public relations, and the Civil Service, among many other areas.

 We also offer an MPhil and a Masters by dissertation.

 Please note, part-time research study is also available.

 If you are studying within our Department of History, you will have access to our extensive facilities to aid your learning and research.
 In particular, our Albert Sloman Library has excellent physical and onlinecollections in British and European history: its holdings in the areas of Latin America, Russia and the US are of national importance.
 Its Special Collection has a number of collections of interest to historical research, including the libraries of the Essex Society for Archaeology and History and of the Royal Historical Society and the Bibliographical Society.